When should I apply for Medicare Part D coverage?

 When applying for Medicare Part D coverage, remember that timing is important.

 - If you are applying for Medicare Part D because you’re turning 65, your first opportunity to enroll is your Initial Enrollment Period (IEP).
-Your IEP is the 7-month period that begins three months before your 65th birthday month, includes your 65th birthday month and continues three months after1.
+Your IEP is the 7-month period that begins three months before your 65th birthday month, includes your 65th birthday month and continues three months afterSee footnote for details1.

-If you do not have creditable coverage, and wait more than 63 days past the last day of your IEP to enroll, you may be subject to the Part D Late Enrollment Penalty (LEP) which is an additional dollar amount added to your Part D premium for as long as you have it.
+If you do not have creditable coverage, and wait more than 63 days past the last day of your IEP to enroll, you may be subject to the Part D late enrollment penalty, which is an additional dollar amount added to your Part D premium for as long as you have it.
 If you receive a Low Income Subsidy such as Extra Help, the Late Enrollment Penalty may not apply to you.
 Visit for more information.

 - If you are applying for Medicare Part D because you have a qualifying disability, you may enroll in a Medicare Part D plan during the 7-month period that starts 3 months before your 25th month of getting Social Security or Railroad Retirement Board (RRB) disability benefits and ends 3 months after your 25th month of getting disability benefits.